Tag Archives: Summer reading

 Summer Reading – High School – Twelth

-From SPF Summer Reading Hub: All incoming 12th graders taking English IV should choose one of the following titles.
+From SPF Summer Reading Hub: All incoming 12th graders taking English IV College Prep must choose one of the following titles and take notes in the style of their choice in order to prepare for an assessment in the fall.
 Click on the image for more information.
-Titles that contain content that may be considered mature for the grade level are indicated with an asterisk (*).
+From SPF School District: Titles that contain content that may be considered mature for the grade level are indicated with an asterisk (*).

 Print